“It should have been a red flag that … ”

 - Just porn sex, bleh.

 Need to work through some of your dating hangups before getting out there again?
 Online therapy is affordable, safe and very convenient.
-BetterHelp is our No. 1 recommendation for online counseling, though you can read reviews of all the major online therapy platforms.
+Read reviews of all the major online therapy platforms.